alessandroryo/trivia-game/README.md

 ### Factory

-The Factory design pattern is used to create objects without specifying the exact class of object that will be created.
+Without defining the precise class of the object to be constructed, the factory design pattern is used to create objects.
 In this project, the *TriviaGameFactory* class implements the Factory design pattern by providing a `createTriviaGame()` method that takes a gameType parameter and creates an instance of the appropriate TriviaGame subclass (*EasyTriviaGame*, *MediumTriviaGame*, or *HardTriviaGame*) based on the user's input.
-This allows the program to create objects of the appropriate class without having to specify the exact class of the object that will be created.
+As a result, the program can generate objects of the suitable class without needing to declare its specific class beforehand.

 **TriviaGameFactory.java**